COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 The government can guarantee the housing we have by issuing surety bonds.

 We need everyone who sees this to sign.
-Then we will send to the Speaker of the House.

 What does “surety bond” mean in plain English?